pola-rs/polars-book/user_guide/src/timeseries/intro.md

               |--|
 ```

-## Rolling groupby
+## Rolling GroupBy

-The rolling groupby is another entrance to the `groupby context`.
+The rolling groupby is another entrance to the `groupby` context.
 But different from the `groupby_dynamic` the windows are
 not fixed by a parameter `every` and `period`.
 In a rolling groupby the windows are not fixed at all!
 They are determined
 by the values in the `index_column`.